somebody4545/TSA-Webmaster-2025/README.md

 NEXT_PUBLIC_FIREBASE_APP_ID=
 ```

-to run, ensure you have node and npm on their latest versions, and run the following:
+To run, ensure you have Node and npm on their latest versions, and run the following:
 ```
 npm i
 npm run dev